w3f/polkadot-wiki/docs/learn/learn-comparisons.md

 included if no challenge is presented (and the required proofs are in place).

 Optimistic rollups are often used in the Ethereum ecosystem.
-[Optimism](https://www.optimism.io/) and [Arbitrium](https://bridge.arbitrum.io/) are an example of an optimistic, EVM-based rollup.
+[Optimism](https://www.optimism.io/) and [Arbitrium](https://bridge.arbitrum.io/) are an example of optimistic EVM-based rollups.

 ### Polkadot Rollups

+Polkadot Rollups work similarly to optimistic rollups.
+They are an interactive method with fraud proof mechanism, but Polkadot rollups can be fully-fledged blockchains with own governance mechanism.
+If optimistc rollups are based on the assumption that all transactions a valid, Polkadot rollups are more "cynical" and always check the validity of the transaction using a subset of the validators.
+In case of disputes an escalation effect is triggered and dispute resolution will end with the malicious actor slashed.

+Very much like optimistic rollups and zk rollups are secured by Ethereum, Polkadot rollups are secured by the Polkadot Relay Chain.
+The checking and fraud proof mechanics are implemented on Polkadot, natively.

-Polkadot implements this functionality at the native level (i.e. without using L2 scaling solutions), allowing for shared security and scalability of the relay chain and respective parachains.
+Because Polkadot rollups can be fully-fledged blockchains, Polkadot implements rollup functionality at the native level (i.e. without using L2 scaling solutions), allowing for shared security and scalability of the relay chain and respective parachains.

 Shared security is a concept that has similar goals to EVM-based optimistic and zero-knowledge rollups.
 Still, instead of being implemented as a secondary layer, Polkadot guarantees native security and scalability for each of its parachains through the [Parachains Protocol](./learn-parachains-protocol.md).
 Polkadot handles the coordination of data from parachains into an aggregated, representative state, somewhat similar to L2 rollups.